DTEA: A Dual-Topology Elastic Actuator Enabling Real-Time Switching Between Series and Parallel Compliance: Introduction

 \section{Introduction}

 Compliant actuation is central to robots that interact with unstructured environments and humans.
 The Series Elastic Actuator (SEA)~\cite{Pratt1995} places a spring between motor and load, reducing interface stiffness while enabling shock tolerance, low reflected inertia, force estimation from deflection, and energy storage.
 SEAs are widely used in exoskeletons~\cite{Yu2015} and legged robots~\cite{Hurst2010}.
-However, because all load torque passes through the spring, the motor must supply the full gravitational load at every configuration, leading to continuous I$^2$R losses even in quasi-static postures.
+However, all load torque passes through the spring, causing continuous I$^2$R losses even in quasi-static postures.

 The Parallel Elastic Actuator (PEA) addresses this limitation by placing the spring between the actuator housing and the output, directly coupling the elastic element in parallel with the motor.
-When the spring equilibrium is tuned to the dominant static load, the elastic element passively compensates gravity, reducing motor torque requirements and electrical energy consumption by up to 78--80\% in cyclic tasks~\cite{Verstraten2016, Haeufle2012}.
+When tuned to the dominant static load, the spring passively compensates gravity, reducing energy consumption by up to 78--80\%~\cite{Verstraten2016, Haeufle2012}.
 This energy advantage has motivated PEA adoption in prosthetic ankles~\cite{Au2009}, bipedal robots~\cite{Mazumdar2017}, and exoskeletons~\cite{Wang2022}.
-However, the PEA topology introduces its own constraint.
-The spring torque is rigidly coupled to the joint angle, meaning the motor must actively work against the spring for any motion that deviates from the equilibrium configuration, making PEAs ill-suited for tasks requiring large range-of-motion or changing target positions.
+However, the spring torque is rigidly coupled to the joint angle, meaning the motor must work against the spring for any motion away from equilibrium, making PEAs ill-suited for large range-of-motion tasks.